conal/quotes/quotes.md

 "Happiness is the absence of the striving for happiness." - Chuang-tzu

-"The refusal to choose is a form of choice; disbelief is a form of belief." - Frank Barron

 "There is no excellent beauty that hath not some strangeness in the proportion." - Francis Bacon

 "Nothing makes us so lonely as our secrets." - Paul Tournier